greghesp/ha-bambulab/README.md

 ### P1P Owners

 In the latest firmware update, Bambu Lab removed the ability to use MQTT if the printer is not in LAN mode.
-For this to work, the P1P must be in LAN mode
+For this to work, the P1P must be in LAN mode.
+If you want to see this changed, please comment and vote on [this BambuStudio issue](https://github.com/bambulab/BambuStudio/issues/1395)

 ## Features